lambdaclass/era_vm/docs/general.md

 ```

 The `before_execution` function will be called on every loop just before the opcode execution.
-Right know that is the only function the trait has, in the future more may be added as needed, like `before_decoding`, `after_decoding` or `after_execution`
+Right now that is the only function the trait has, in the future more may be added as needed, like `before_decoding`, `after_decoding` or `after_execution`

-An important Tracer is what whe call the `PrintTracer`, with it we can print stuff on solidity contracts.
+An important Tracer is what we call the `PrintTracer`, with it we can print stuff on solidity contracts.

 Here is an example of a contract with prints
 ```